-The CF75 is a mobile phone (Portable Device) from Siemens operating in the 900 MHz, 1800 MHz and 1900 MHz frequency range.
-The device has an integrated antenna and the system concepts used are the GSM 900, GSM 1800 and PCS 1900 standards including GPRS Class 10.
+The SXG75 is a mobile phone (Portable Device) from Siemens operating in the 900 MHz, 1800 MHz, 1900 MHz and 1950 MHz frequency range.
+The device has an integrated antenna and the system concepts used are the GSM 900, GSM 1800, PCS 1900 and WCDMA (FDD) standards including GPRS Class 10 and Bluetooth capability.

-Fig. 1: Picture of the device under test
+Fig. 1:Picture of the device under test

-The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard with open flip.
+The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard with and without flash.
 The examinations have been carried out with the dosimetric assessment system "DASY4" described below.